|

 sail offers, but aren’t willing to risk damaging it.
 We must find a

 permanent fix for that chafe problem when we get to New Zealand.
+Rarotonga is

 thoroughly Polynesian and has the usual tribal-missionary-tourism history.